 Dr. Ellen B. Littman is a clinical psychologist who has specialized in understanding those with neurodiverse brains for 35 years.
 Her practice focuses on a high IQ adult ADHD population, and she is widely respected for her expertise in working with women.
-Educated at Brown and Yale Universities, the LIU Clinical Psychology Graduate Program, and the Albert Einstein College of Medicine, she is licensed in New York and Connecticut, and can participate in telehealth treatment in 44 states via PsyPact.
+Educated at Brown and Yale Universities, the LIU Clinical Psychology Graduate Program, and the Albert Einstein College of Medicine, she is licensed in New York and Connecticut, and can participate in telehealth treatment in via PsyPact.

-Dr. Littman recognizes the cumulative impact of co-occurring factors such as anxiety, mood, hormonal changes, autism spectrum, personality styles, and trauma on presentations.
+Dr. Littman recognizes the cumulative impact of co-occurring factors such as anxiety, mood, hormonal changes, autism spectrum, personality styles, and trauma.
 With advanced training in complex early chronic trauma, eating disorders, self-harm, and crisis intervention, Dr. Littman has significant experience diagnosing and treating dissociative disorders, including Dissociative Identity Disorder.
 Having participated in the first American mental health delegations to Tibet and Cuba, she embraces the richness implicit in diverse perspectives.

 © 2000 - 2025 powered by